codepath/android_guides/Persisting-Data-to-the-Device.md

  * [Programming Android SQLite Tutorial](https://github.com/bmeike/ProgrammingAndroidExamples/tree/master/MicroJobs)

-In many cases, rather than interacting with SQL directly, Android apps can leverage one of the many available higher level ORMS (object relational mappers) to persist Java models to a database table.
+In many cases, rather than interacting with SQL directly, Android apps can leverage one of the many available higher-level ORMs (object relational mappers) to persist Java models to a database table.

 ### Object Relational Mappers